tjohare/tjohare.github.io/book_ideas/docs/books/daimon.md

 ???+ example "Highlights"
     1. Intro to hero, {{ extra.daimon.hero }}.
     1. Witnessing the battle between {{ extra.daimon.law_officer1 }} and {{ extra.daimon.badguy_class }}.
     1. Helping turn the tide, but horribly wounded.
 Also, {{ extra.daimon.law_officer1 }} does not survive.
+Last quote - "Take everything from them."
+Removes all restrictions on daimon tech.
     1.  {{ extra.daimon.hero }} inherits responsibilities, tech equipment, and AI assistant, named {{ extra.daimon.ai_name }}.
-    1. AI in form of bracer on left forearm.
+    1. "AI" in form of bracer on left forearm.
 Can change shape & form.
     1. Two  {{ extra.daimon.badguy_class }}s enter the hospital to seize the AI and kill {{ extra.daimon.hero }}
     1. Escape via Psychic Energy Manipulation activation by draining of one of the {{ extra.daimon.badguy_class }}s as fuel.  {{ extra.daimon.psy_energy_manip_life }}.
         - However, The use of {{ extra.daimon.psy_energy_manip_life }} causes additional conflicts.